Amaranth: The Best Superfood for a Healthier, Gluten-Free Lifestyle

 Storage Advice

-- Extensive Storage: If you purchase in large quantities, you may want to freeze any surplus.
-By using this technique, you can preserve its taste and texture while extending its shelf life by many months.
+2. Plenty of Storage: If you buy in bulk, you might want to freeze excess.
+This method lets you keep its flavor and consistency while prolonging its shelf life by several months.

-- Vegetables: This grain goes well with roasted or sautéed veggies, including spinach, bell peppers, and zucchini.
-The natural sweetness and crunch of the vegetables complement the chewy texture of the grain.
+• Vegetables: This grain pairs nicely with roasted or sautéed veggies like spinach, bell peppers, and zucchini.
+And the natural sweetness and crunch of the vegetables pair well with the chewy texture of the grain.

-- Semints: Combine with poultry, beans, or lentils to make a filling and substantial supper.
-You can also add a satisfying crunch and more protein to your foods by adding nuts or seeds.
+• Semints: Mix with poultry, beans or lentils for a hearty, substantial dinner.
+You can also add crunch, and more protein to your foods, by tossing in nuts or seeds.

 Granola with Amaranth